Felo AI

 • ResearchRabbit — citation network visualization for paper discovery alongside Felo's topic exploration

-• Notion — common organization tool for capturing the research that emerges from Felo exploration
+• Notion AI — common organization tool for capturing the research that emerges from Felo exploration

 Frequently Asked Questions about Felo AI